 \subsection{Discussion}

 Early works on storing RDF tended to rely on relational storage, which had been subject to decades of developments and optimizations before the advent of RDF (e.g.,~\cite{jena2,swstore,Erling2010}).
-Though such an approach still has broad adoption~\cite{Erling2010}, more recent storage techniques aim to exploit the graph-based characteristics of RDF -- and SPARQL -- in order to develop dedicated storage techniques (e.g.,~\cite{atrebitmat,Weiss2008HexastoreSI,Zou2011}).
-A more recent trend is to leverage NoSQL storage (e.g.,~\cite{Ladwig_cumulusrdf:linked,Papailiou2013H2RDFHD,rdfmongo}) in order to distribute the management of RDF data; we will discuss distribution in more detail in Section~\ref{sec:partition}.
+Though such an approach still has broad adoption~\cite{Erling2010}, more recent storage techniques aim to exploit the graph-based characteristics of RDF -- and SPARQL -- in order to develop dedicated storage techniques (e.g.,~\cite{atrebitmat,Weiss2008HexastoreSI,Zou2011}), including those based on tensors/matrices~\cite{atrebitmat,JamourACK19,BrisaboaCBF20,NavarroRR20}.
+A recent trend is to leverage NoSQL storage (e.g.,~\cite{Ladwig_cumulusrdf:linked,Papailiou2013H2RDFHD,rdfmongo}) in order to distribute the management of RDF data.